nordlender/pdf_outline/readme.rst

 License
 -------

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL v3.0.